grain-lang/grain-lang.org/src/stdlib/map.md

 set : (k, v, Map<k, v>) -> Void
 ```

 Adds a new key-value pair to the map.
+If the key already exists, replaces the value.

 ### Map.**contains**